-How To Care For Walking Boots
+How to Clean Walking Boots

 Did you know that mud on dirty leather boots will absorb the moisture from leather?
 It could cause them to dry out and look tired.
 So keeping them clean and free from debris on a regular basis is the best way to avoid this.

-1. Remove any laces and take out any insoles – you can wash laces in your washing machine
+1. Remove any laces and take out any insoles – you can wash most laces in your washing machine

-2. Use a brush to gently get rid of mud – avoid wire brushes because this will damage the leather
+2. Use a brush to gently get rid of the mud – avoid wire brushes because this will damage the leather

 4. Dry your boots – stuffing them with newspaper works a treat, but remember to change the paper every so often

-5. Reproof the leather – you’ll need to grab yourself some shoe care products or creams to spray on or rub in to keep the waterproof membrane working at its best
+5. Reproof the leather – you’ll need to grab yourself some shoe care products or creams to spray on, or rub in, to keep the waterproof membrane working at its best

-• Don’t ignore wear and tear – the sooner you spot damage on the soles of your boots, the sooner you can get it fixed or replaced
+- Don’t ignore wear and tear – the sooner you spot damage on the soles of your boots, the sooner you can get it fixed or replaced

-• Don’t use detergents on fabrics – they can be too harsh on the material
+- Don’t use detergents on fabrics – they can be too harsh on the material

-• Do leave your walking boots to dry overnight – don’t be tempted to try and force them to dry by a radiator, let them dry naturally instead
+- Do leave your walking boots to dry overnight – don’t be tempted to try and force them to dry by a radiator, let them dry naturally instead

 - Always check the manufacturer’s recommendations before applying any sprays or protectants